 The whole microbit-DAL API is implemented in CODAL as a compatibility layer so the same code can compile and run on any micro:bit, irrespective of hardware version.

 Extensions that do not compile for V2 will still be available for V1 boards but will be disabled in V2 builds.
-Users will see a runtime error on the micro:bit V2 display (929).
+Users will see an error on the micro:bit V2 display (929).

 To ease the transition away from mbed, we have also implemented the most common mbed classes in the compat layers of CODAL.
 These should work in most use cases, but there may be a few edge cases where the behaviour is not identical.